Maximilian55/obsidian-to-notion/README.md

 - way to parse md file and keep formatting (the ## header stuff)
     - I think - each notion page contians "blocks" each block contains text.
     - maybe we read the .md file, and try to break the formatted ## stuff into blocks, and apply the formatting to a json property
-- handle the "Long name" property for organizations
 - how to handle matching the names of related properties
     - currently, is there is no match, that property is not added (no new page made)
     - do we want to create pages in the related dbs if they do not exist